-We operate our business and report our results of operations through two operating and reporting segments, Production Services and Drilling and Evaluation Services, which aggregate services performed during distinct stages of a typical life cycle of an oil well.
+We operate our business and report our results of operations through three operating and two reporting segments, Production Services and Drilling and Evaluation Services, which aggregate services performed during distinct stages of a typical life cycle of an oil well.

 Production Services.
 Our Production Services segment includes the results of operations from services that are generally offered and performed during the production stage of a well's lifecycle.
-These services mainly include hydraulic fracturing, cementing, coiled tubing, filtration, completions, stimulation, pumping and nitrogen services.
-Our Production Services accounted for 62%, 63%, and 67%, of our revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+These services mainly include hydraulic fracturing, coiled tubing, stimulation and pumping, cementing, nitrogen services, filtration services, pipelines and industrial services, production assurance, artificial lift services, completions and integrated production management.
+Our Production Services accounted for 69%, 62%, and 63%, of our revenues for the years ended December 31, 2023, 2022, and 2021, respectively.

 Drilling and Evaluation Services.
 Our Drilling and Evaluation Services segment includes the results of operations from services that are generally offered and performed during pre-production stages of a well's lifecycle and related mainly to the operation of oil rigs.
-The services mainly include well testing services, drilling services and rental, fishing and remediation, drilling and workover rigs, wireline logging services, turbines drilling, directional drilling, slickline services and drilling fluids, among others.
-Our Drilling and Evaluation Services accounted for accounted for 38%, 37%, and 33%, of our revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+The services mainly include rigs and integrated services, fishing and downhole tools, thru-tubing intervention, tubular running services, directional drilling, drilling fluids, pressure control, well testing services, wireline logging services and slickline services.
+Our Drilling and Evaluation Services accounted for accounted for 31%, 38%, and 37%, of our revenues for the years ended December 31, 2023, 2022, and 2021, respectively.
 Please see Item 4B, "Business Overview" in this Annual Report for a description of our reportable segments.